Can I clear native vegetation for a residential subdivision?

 - has been lawful clearance on the property within the last 5 years; or

 - is a high likelihood that the vegetation contains or is habitat for a species listed under the National Parks and Wildlife Act 1972or a threatened community under the Environment Protection and Biodiversity Conservation Act 1999.

 What are my obligations if I am granted approval?

-Clear only after development approval has been granted for the division of land and construction of roads and other infrastructure under the Development Act 1993
+Clear only after development approval has been granted for the division of land and construction of roads and other infrastructure under the Planning, Development and Infrastructure Act 2016

 Clear within 2 years of approval being granted, unless otherwise specified